GSTT-CIDR/network_hub/docs/additional_tools.md

 !!! note
     Both report formats (xlsx/CSV) contain lists of taxa in single cells.
 In the xlsx, this is delimited by a newline (\n).
 In the CSV this is swapped for a semicolon ';' to avoid parsing errors.

 4. Specify the output location by clicking the 'Browse' button in the 'Output File' section at the top of the interface.
-Fill out the 'Save As' prompt.
+Fill out the 'Save As' prompt. **Please be sure add the '.xlsx' or '.csv' file extension to the filename if it not done automatically.**

 5. Specify the 'Relative Abundance Threshold'.
 The default is 1.0%. this default parameter means that no organism < 1% relative abundance will will feature in the output report.